ABOUT GOVERNMENT RECORDS DATABASE

 Some files may be made available for viewing online, others at the Archives Reading Room (ARR) of the National Archives of Singapore at 1, Canning Rise, Singapore 179868.
 While the ARR is open from 10am to 9pm daily, except Public Holidays, please note that full services, such as access to Digital Viewers (Restricted) and ARR duty officers, are only available on Mondays to Fridays (10am – 6.30pm).
 More information about visiting can be found here http://www.nas.gov.sg/archivesonline/faq.

-8. WILL I BE ABLE TO READ ALL THE RECORDS I REQUEST?
+8. WILL I BE ABLE TO READ ALL THE RECORDS I REQUEST FOR?

-National Archives of Singapore facilitates requests for access to records.
+The National Archives of Singapore facilitates requests for access to records.
 However, the final decision rests with the agency in charge of the records.
-The agency will decide whether the file(s) may be read, taking into account national security concerns, confidentiality obligations, and personal privacy.
+The agency will decide whether the record(s) may be read, taking into account national security concerns, confidentiality obligations, and personal privacy.

-After receiving the decision by the agency, the e-Request system will update you on the status of each file.
+After receiving the decision by the agency, the e-Request system will update you on the status of each record.

-9. WILL I BE ABLE TO USE THE CONTENTS OF THE FILES THAT I AM PERMITTED TO READ?
+9. WILL I BE ABLE TO USE (REPRODUCE, CITE OR QUOTE) THE CONTENTS OF THE RECORDS THAT I AM PERMITTED TO READ?

 10. HOW DO I REQUEST COPIES OF RECORDS THAT ARE NOT AVAILABLE ONLINE?